Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape

-A more thermodynamically rigorous model was proposed by Zwolinski, Eyring and Reese, who described membrane transport using transition-state theory in 1949~\cite{zwolinski_diffusion_1949}, directly connecting permeability to enthalpic and entropic barriers.
+A more thermodynamically rigorous model was proposed by Zwolinski, Eyring, and Reese, who described membrane transport using transition-state theory in 1949~\cite{zwolinski_diffusion_1949}, directly connecting permeability to enthalpic and entropic barriers.
 They adopted Eyring's original theory of reaction rates to describe membrane transport in order to probe how free energy barriers govern permeability.
 Instead of a quasi-equilibrium between the reactants and the activated complexes, they considered a quasi-equilibrium between molecular jumps through the membrane.
+They treated membrane transport as jumps governed by rate constants, which could be generalized to any membrane system or transport mechanism, provided that the associated rates were appropriately quantified (Fig.~\ref{fig:membrane_illustration}).
 They demonstrated the applicability of their framework with biological membranes in a simple solution-membrane-solution framework.

-Fig.~\ref{fig:membrane_illustration} depicts this framework applied to a polymeric membrane.
-A major shortcoming of this representation of permeability is that it relies on the assumption that membrane diffusion can be described as a series of molecular jumps over equal free energy barriers, or equivalently as a single dominant free energy barrier~\cite{del_castillo_energy-barrier_1979,sigurdardottir_energy_2020,zhou_intrapore_2020}.
-Assuming the barriers within a membrane are either equal or dominated by a single barrier does not isolate individual mechanisms and ignores the inherent heterogeneity within polymeric membranes.
-Most notably, such assumption hinders our understanding of the experimentally measured effective free energy barriers and their associated enthalpic and entropic barriers~\cite{richards_experimental_2013,epsztein_role_2018,shefer_enthalpic_2021}.
+Typical applications to polymeric membranes rely on the assumption that membrane diffusion can be described as a series of molecular jumps over equal free energy barriers, or equivalently as a single dominant free energy barrier~\cite{del_castillo_energy-barrier_1979,sigurdardottir_energy_2020,zhou_intrapore_2020}.
+Assuming the barriers within a membrane are equal does not isolate individual mechanisms and ignores the inherent heterogeneity within polymeric membranes.
+Most notably, such assumption may hinder our understanding of the experimentally measured effective free energy barriers and their associated enthalpic and entropic barriers~\cite{richards_experimental_2013,epsztein_role_2018,shefer_enthalpic_2021}.